 A legal requirement for night time riding in some countries, lights are so important to see and be seen.
 Don’t be that invisible bike rider wearing black without lights narrowly missed by cars at night.
 Personally I love the rechargeable ones which charge quickly in a USB on your computer or phone charger and don’t need batteries.

 Not the most fashionable of items, reflective gear is important to stay visible and avoid being accidentally hit.
-Whether it’s a high vis jacket, backpack or belt, there are lots of different options out there.
+Whether it’s a high vis jacket, backpack or belt, there are lots of different options out there to choose from.

 Particularly important in wetter countries like the UK, having waterproof clothing like jackets, pants and shoes keeps you warm, dry and avoids you having to go home in cold damp clothes later that day.
 I wouldn’t recommend the latter option.